basemkhirat/sailsjs-mongodb-api/README.md

-REST API Built with sailsjs framework with MongoDB
+REST API Built with sailsjs framework and MongoDB